rossrobino/domco/apps/docs/src/server/content/_preview.md

 If you need a UI framework, you can still use any [Vite plugin](https://vitejs.dev/plugins/) as you would in a traditional Vite application.
 These plugins will also work on the server.

 domco is compatible with any server-side JavaScript framework that provides a web request handler taking a `Request` argument and returning a `Response`.
-Check out the [examples](/examples) to see how to use popular server frameworks with domco.
+Check out the [examples](/examples) to see how to use different routers with domco.

 ## Build with Web APIs